World Wide Words logo

 It’s caused by internal reflection within the drops of water on the blades of grass (a related process in other circumstances makes a rainbow).
 The rays of the sun are reflected most strongly at or near the point that’s exactly opposite the sun.
 As your head’s in the way at that point, the brightness is visible around the edges of its shadow.
 You can see it best if you move your head a little, because the increased brightness moves with you.
 Only you can see it; other people with you will each have one of their own which, likewise, you can’t see.

-The word first appears in this sense in German in 1834, in a book with the title Abhandlung über der Heiligenschein, in which Dr C Garthe wrote about the phenomenon.
+The word first appears in this sense in 1834, in a German book with the title Abhandlung über den Heiligenschein, in which Dr Caspar Garthe wrote about the phenomenon.
 When writers in English followed it up, they naturally borrowed his name for it.

 This is a rare appearance outside books on optics: